 - Set a concrete objective.
 The purpose of a classroom debate is to make progress together and explore different ideas.
 Make sure to write your objective on the whiteboard so everyone can remember.

-- Have a small round of icebreaker game.
+- Have a small round of icebreakers.
 It's vital that the students feel comfortable with their peers to open the door for discussion.

 - Sometimes, anonymity is what you need to facilitate a smooth debate.
-Let students submit opinions anonymously, so they don't feel the fear of judgement from their classmates.
+Let students submit opinions anonymously, so they don't feel the fear of judgment from their classmates.

 - Establish a set of ground rules: